PromQL Quick Start¶

 - Less than (<)

 These operators can be applied to any PromQL expression, just like arithmetic operators.
-The result of a comparison is a time series of matching data points.
-For example, the following query returns only time series with bandwidth less than 2300 bytes/second:
+The result of a comparison operation is a time series of matching data points.
+For example, the following query will return only the time series where the bandwidth is less than 2300 bytes/second:

-This results in a graph with gaps where the bandwidth exceeds 2300 bytes/second:
+This will result in a graph with gaps where the bandwidth exceeds 2300 bytes/second:

-Comparison results can be enhanced with the bool
+The result of comparison operators can be enhanced with the bool modifier:

 In this case, the result will contain 1 for true comparisons and 0 for false comparisons: